Tomas-Cossarin/Radar-Odometry-for-Trimble-Autonomous-Soil-Compactor/README.md

 # Radar-Odometry-for-Trimble-Autonomous-Soil-Compactor

 This project was completed for Trimble in colaboration with a team from the University of Colorado Boulder.
-The objective was to calculate the autonomous soil compactor's change in position relative to its starting location, using radar odometry as a very cheap alternative to GNSS.
+The objective was to calculate the change in the autonomous soil compactor's position relative to its starting location, using radar odometry as a very cheap alternative to GNSS.

 ![compactor](compactor.jpg)